 Strange theft of Bacon’s paintings

-Five Francis Bacon’s paintings estimated at €30 million were allegedly stolen in Madrid.
+Francis Bacon’s five paintings estimated at €30 million were allegedly stolen in Madrid.
 According to El Pais, thieves snuck into the art collector’s house while the owner was away, disabled the alarm system, and took the paintings without any trace of their handiwork.
 It is still unknown what exactly Francis Bacon’s paintings were stolen, but modern art specialists state that it would be extremely difficult to sell any of them.
 It is noteworthy that the theft itself occurred last June and, therefore, it is unclear why news about it has appeared only now.

 Watch out, rabbits!

 Australian artist Amanda Parer is going to bring her famous outdoor art installation to the United States.
 A series of five large white rabbits will be exhibited in San Francisco, New York, Houston, Los Angeles, Denver, and Memphis.
-Illuminated in stark white light, these inflatable large art pieces made from nylon stand tall yet relaxed at impressive 7m high.
-The Amanda Parer’s fantastic “Intrude” outdoor art installation was already displayed in Sydney, London, Perth, Paris, and other cities around the world.
+Illuminated in stark white light, these inflatable large art pieces made from nylon stand tall yet relaxed at an impressive 7m high.
+Amanda Parer’s fantastic “Intrude” outdoor art installation was already displayed in Sydney, London, Perth, Paris, and other cities around the world.
 So don’t miss the chance to see these spectacular large “sculptures” with your own eyes!